Manu343726/snail/README.md

  - **Simple syntax**: Allow consecutive algorithm calls on the same container, with a simple pipe-like syntax built on top of a continuation monad.
 This is not something new, see Boost.Range or Eric Niebler's range-v3 container algorithms.
 My point here is to have a working set of pipeable algorithms with a couple of lines only, using existing STL algorithms.

 I should recall (again) that the point of this library is not to make an awesome container-algorithms pipeline.
-What I'm trying to do is to have a working container-algorithms pipeline without many effort, without having to rewrite those algorithms.
+What I'm trying to do is to have a working container-algorithms pipeline without much effort, without having to rewrite those algorithms.
 Just take the STL.

 Requirements
 ------------